Robben1972/UsefulCode/README.md

-matrix.py
-How to multiply and transprate matrix
+matrix.py: How to multiply and transpose matrix